BttrDrgn/XVVVVX/README.md

 # Playing the Game
 ## Startup
-- Download the binaries from the [releases](https://github.com/BttrDrgn/XVVVVX/releases) section on the github.
+- Download the latest binaries from the [releases](https://github.com/BttrDrgn/XVVVVX/releases/latest) section on the github.
 - Your first launch WILL crash, go back to the game files and read the README.txt
 - After reading the README, you will notice you have to extract your game files into your games directory
   - Free game files can be downloaded here https://thelettervsixtim.es/makeandplay/data.zip